Deceptive Planning for Resource Allocation: Introduction

-This paper has two main contributions.
+This paper has three main contributions.
 First, we show that an entropy-regularized cost minimization problem in MDPs subject to multiple probabilistic constraints can be formulated as a convex optimization problem and solved efficiently via off-the-shelf solvers.
-Unlike the existing literature on deception that typically focuses on a single agent with a single reachability objective, this first contribution enables the modelling of adversary predictions in scenarios that involve a swarm of agents with multiple reachability objectives.
-Second, we introduce novel metrics to quantify the deceptiveness of an autonomous team's behavior and present efficient convex optimization-based algorithms to synthesize strategies that control the density of the team and yield globally optimal deceptive behaviors while satisfying multiple reachability constraints.
+Unlike the existing literature on deception that typically focuses on a single agent with a single reachability objective, this work enables the modeling of adversary predictions in scenarios that involve a swarm of agents with multiple reachability objectives.
+Second, we introduce novel metrics to quantify the deceptiveness of the team's behavior and present efficient convex optimization-based algorithms to synthesize strategies that control the density of the team and yield globally optimal deceptive behaviors while satisfying multiple reachability constraints.
+Third, we validate the deceptiveness of the synthesized strategies via a user study with $320$ participants.
+Our results show that the proposed deceptive algorithms are effective and reveal the inherent biases of participants towards goals closer to the starting point.

-\textbf{Related work:} There are several lines of work that are related to the deception problem considered in this paper.
+\textbf{Related work:} Several lines of work are related to the deception problem considered in this paper.
 The most closely related ones are the authors' previous work on supervisory control \cite{karabag2021deception} and deception under uncertainty \cite{savas2021deceptive}.
-In \cite{karabag2021deception}, the authors focus on a single agent setting and study the problem of deceiving a supervisor that provides a reference policy for the agent to follow.
-Unlike the work in \cite{karabag2021deception}, we consider a resource allocation problem formulated as a zero-sum game, present a prediction model to compute a reference policy, and focus on a multi-agent setting in which we aim to control the density of the team in the environment.
-In \cite{savas2021deceptive}, the authors consider a deception problem in a single agent setting and present a softmax operation-based algorithm for prediction and linear programming-based algorithm to reach a single goal with maximum probability.
-Unlike the work in \cite{savas2021deceptive}, we develop a convex optimization-based prediction algorithm that incorporates reachability objectives for multiple goals into the formulation.
-Moreover, instead of defining a cost function based on prediction probabilities, we employ Kullback-Leibler divergence to quantify deception.
+The former studies how to deceive a supervisor who provides a reference policy for the agent to follow, inspiring our use of hypothesis testing theory to formulate different deception techniques.
+The latter considers a deception problem in a single-agent setting, presenting a maximum-entropy-based algorithm for prediction and a linear-programming-based algorithm to optimally reach a single goal.
+Unlike \cite{savas2021deceptive}, we develop a convex optimization-based prediction algorithm that incorporates reachability objectives for multiple goals.
+Rather than defining a cost function based on prediction probabilities, we employ Kullback-Leibler divergence to quantify deception.